alannahharnden/final-project-biol668/README.md

 ## Instructions
 Install and load in all necessary packages.
 This project focuses on data visualization, so much of these packages relate to that exactly.

-Begin by reading in the Test_Growth_Data.csv, in order to use ``sec.axis`` and ``facet_wrap`` from ggplot.
+Begin by reading in the Test_Growth_Data.csv, in order to use ``facet_wrap`` from ggplot.
 Code is contained within the private notebook that guides you through first creating a quick simplot boxplot with ggplot, so you may recall the format for plotting.

 ```
 ggplot(gdata, aes(x= Media, y= GrowthRate, fill= Microorganism)) + geom_boxplot() + theme_light()